Cryptocurrency in Divorce - What You Need to Know

 This is fair for both parties because the cryptocurrency owner has already liquidated the ‘half’ their spouse is entitled to.
 If the cryptocurrency owner liquidated $10,000 on behalf of the spouse and kept the remaining $10,000 for him or herself, they are taking on the risk themselves with their portion and the spouse ought not to have a claim to it provided they have made such an arrangement in advance.

 If you find yourself in this situation whereby either you or your spouse own cryptocurrency assets, you should discuss with your lawyer regarding how to proceed.
 It may be the case that not all these options will be available to you in your jurisdiction due to local laws.
-But what is clear is that it’s not to either party to peg its price to local fiat currency at a fixed rate and expect that rate to be honored in the future.
+But what is clear is that it’s not fair to either party to peg its price to local fiat currency at a fixed rate and expect that rate to be honored in the future.
 If there’s a liability for cryptocurrency, it needs to be at the applicable ‘live’ rate, never an ‘old’ rate.

 Non-Disclosed Cryptocurrency Assets

-Besides volatility, the other major problem cryptocurrency presents in divorce cases is its pseudonymity.
+Besides volatility, the other major problem presented by cryptocurrency in divorce cases is its pseudonymity.
 This can allow one party to obscure or hide wealth in cryptocurrency and has become a rising issue in divorce cases.
 A small portion of individuals do elect to hide wealth in cryptocurrency assets for a variety of reasons, including occasionally, a particularly bitter divorce.

 While some people associate cryptocurrency with being impossible or very difficult to track, that’s really not a fair statement to make since cryptocurrency is traceable in most cases.
 Its transparency, combined with the right tools, knowledge, and skills can be utilized to find and discover undeclared assets through blockchain forensics.